-Multiplication facts can be difficult to learn, and difficult to teach.
+Multiplication facts can be intimidating for both students and teacher.
 Luckily, there are strategies that we can use to help us teach the multiplication facts more effectively so that every student can be successful.

-One thing that we can do is use mental math strategies that make the calculations easier to understand.
-Although memorization is still a goal, we want our students to have effective, efficient strategies to fall back on.
+One thing that we can do is teach strategies that make multiplication easier to understand.
+Although quick recall is a goal, we want our students to have effective, efficient strategies that will enable them to use what they know for many other multiplication situations.
 Read more about effective strategies for multiplication HERE.

-Another thing that we can do is teach the facts in a strategic order.
+We can also teach the facts in a strategic order.
 When I first started teaching multiplication, I taught the facts in regular numerical order – the 1’s, then the 2’s, then the 3’s, etc. This is a mistake!

 Instead, we want to teach the easiest facts first, and leave the hard ones til last.
 Why?
 Simple!
-Because when we teach like this, we teach students the majority of the basic facts before things even begin to get challenging!
-This is very motivating for your students, as they can see their progress and how rapidly they are learning their facts.
+Because when we teach like this, we give students a strong foundation early on, enabling them to derive facts easily.
+This way of teaching also results in high motivation, as students can see their progress and how rapidly they are learning their facts.

-This free guide will explain my suggested order of teaching the basic multiplication facts.
+This free guide will explain a suggested order of teaching the basic multiplication facts.
 This will result in maximum confidence, motivation, and success.
-Just click on the image below to have the guide sent to your inbox.
+Just click on the image below to begin downloading.